Ambulance (2022 film): Filming

 On the first day of filming, while shooting footage of the ambulance driving on a freeway, Bay noticed several patrol officers and three motorcycle cops.
-He asked them if they wanted to star, to which they agreed, and used the opportunity to sweet talk the officers into creating a rolling roadblock, allowing them to close the freeway for free instead of paying the average $350–400,000 cost.
-On Garret Dillahunt's first day on set, the crew was able to secure access to an area that featured the Los Angeles City Hall, the Times Mirror Square building, and the LAPD headquarters for a mere 19 minutes worth of natural light to film.
+He asked them if they wanted to star in the film, to which they agreed, and used the opportunity to sweet talk the officers into creating a rolling roadblock, allowing them to close the freeway for free instead of paying the average $350–400 thousand cost.
+On Garret Dillahunt's first day on set, the crew was able to secure access to an area featuring the Los Angeles City Hall, the Times Mirror Square building, and the LAPD headquarters for a mere 19 minutes worth of natural light to film.
 To describe the gravity of the situation, Bay was told that would be "the only time [and] the last time you are ever going to get this corner, this area."
-As the time started, Bay realized he had to spend some time fitting the English Mastiff in the film, which was his own dog, into a small vehicle.
-He would go on to describe it as the most difficult day on set.
+As the time started, Bay realized he had to spend some time fitting the English Mastiff in the film, his own dog, into a small vehicle.
+He called it the most difficult day on set.

-The helicopter chase sequence in the Los Angeles River was not in the script; Bay came up with the idea over the weekend after two helicopters became available for use.
+The helicopter chase sequence in the Los Angeles River was not in the script; Bay came up with the idea over a weekend after two helicopters became available for use.
 The scene was shot in two and a half hours with the help of helicopter pilot Fred North.
-Instead of hiring stuntmen for the sequence, Gyllenhaal was actually hanging off the side of the ambulance's door and shooting at the helicopters himself while Abdul-Mateen was driving.
-Surprised by the sudden and speedy filming of the scene, Abdul-Mateen live-streamed the event to his friend as he was driving and later told Bay it was the "craziest shit I've ever done".
-Bay also took responsibility for a video shared on his Instagram of a stunt involving the ambulance crashing into several vehicles.
-The clip was criticized by the mayor and the governor of Los Angeles and censored on Instagram.
-He explained the logistics behind the stunt and how it was filmed in an interview with Collider and said it was "perfectly planned".
-Elaborating on the filming process, Bay said they shot "90 shots to 120 shots a day.
+Instead of hiring stuntmen for the sequence, Gyllenhaal was actually hanging off the side of the ambulance's door and shooting at the helicopters himself while an excited Abdul-Mateen live-streamed the event to his friend as he was driving.
+Bay took responsibility for a video shared on his Instagram of a stunt involving the ambulance crashing into several vehicles.
+The clip was criticized by the mayor and the governor of Los Angeles for endangering the crew and censored on Instagram.
+He explained the logistics behind the stunt and how it was filmed in an hour-long interview with Collider, claiming it was "perfectly planned".
+Furthermore, Bay said they shot "90 shots to 120 shots a day.
 That's a lot of shots.
 Most movies are 20 to 30 shots a day.
 But you know I was there with the camera.
 I'm a director who doesn't have a video village, I don't have a director's chair, I don't have a trailer.
 I'm right there with the actors and we work fast".